AlexTreatment Coordinator, Boarding Coordinator, Veterinary Technician

 In his free time he enjoys hanging out with friends, hiking, fishing, camping, reading, tending his garden, reclaiming old furniture and being outdoors with his two dogs, Pistol Pete and Brion, or just simply hanging out with his cats Damain, Pandora, and Sia!

 Dr. Elizabeth Jobe was born and raised in the South, near Atlanta, Georgia, though she doesn’t have a southern accent to prove it!
 Her family knew she would become a veterinarian upon the discovery of her sleeping outside in the doghouse with the family pets as a child.
-Dr. Jobe grew up playing soccer and competed for the US National team and Clemson University, graduating with a Bachelor of Science degree in Animal and Veterinary Sciences in 2007.
+Dr. Jobe grew up playing soccer and competed for the USA National team and Clemson University, graduating with a Bachelor of Science degree in Animal and Veterinary Sciences in 2007.
 Upon graduation, Dr. Jobe attended The University of Georgia College of Veterinary Medicine and graduated Summa Cum Laude in 2012.

 Excited to get out West and to be in the mountains, Dr. Jobe moved to Santa Fe, NM to start her veterinary career; however, her love for physical therapy and sports medicine led her to pursue a more specialized career as the Rehabilitation Director and Medical Director for multiple hospitals in the northern Denver, CO area.
-Dr. Jobe joins the PAWS team as both Rehabilitation and General Practitioner in 2016.
+Dr. Jobe joined the PAWS team as both Rehabilitation and General Practitioner in 2016.

 Due to numerous knee surgeries from soccer injuries, Dr. Jobe spent a lot of time in physical therapy igniting her passion and appreciation for physical medicine.
-She received her certification as a Canine Rehabilitation Practitioner (CCRP) in 2013 through the advanced training program with the University of Tennessee, and received her certification as a Veterinary Medical Acupuncturist (cVMA) with Colorado State University in 2014.
+She received her certification as a Canine Rehabilitation Practitioner (CCRP) in 2013 through the advanced training program with the University of Tennessee and received her certification as a Veterinary Medical Acupuncturist (cVMA) with Colorado State University in 2014.
 Additionally, Dr. Jobe completed the Canine Course with the International Academy of Medical Massage for Animals in 2013.
 She is a USDA Accredited Veterinarian and member of the American Veterinary Medical Association.

 For Dr. Geren Thurston, a passion and appreciation for animals combined with a love for science and problem solving shaped a childhood dream of becoming a Veterinarian.
 As soon as she had her driver's license, she secured her dream job cleaning kennels and walking dogs at a Veterinary Clinic in Nebraska.
 Through this early experience, she was transformed by the profound human-animal bond, the magical connection of meaning and joy that we share with animals.
 Witnessing the important role medical care, disease prevention and education have in the lives of people and their beloved pets, resolved her to continue her pursuit of Veterinary Medicine.
 Sharing in, protecting and prolonging the relationships that we experience with animals is her enduring source of inspiration and fulfillment.